stevoland/grunticon-stylus/README.md

 In addition to the required configuration properties above, grunticon's grunt configuration lets you configure the names of the files and the images folder it generates inside `dest`.

 - `iconslistfile`: text file that will hold the original list of icons.
 Default: `"icons.list.txt"`
-- `iconslistcss`:  scss file that will hold the customized selectors for each icon.
+- `iconslistcss`:  Stylus file that will hold the customized selectors for each icon.
 YOU create this file manually.
-Default: `"icons.list.scss"`
+Default: `"icons.list.styl"`
+- `datasvgstyl`: The name of the Stylus file containing SVG data uris.
+Default: `"icons.data.svg.styl"`
+- `datapngstyl`: The name of the Stylus file containing PNG data uris.
+Default: `"icons.data.png.styl"`
+- `urlpngstyl`: The name of the Stylus file containing external png url references.
+Default: `"icons.fallback.styl"`
-- `datasvgcss`: The name of the SCSS file containing SVG data uris.
-Default: `"icons.data.svg.scss"`
+- `datasvgcss`: The name of the CSS file containing SVG data uris.
+Default: `"icons.data.svg.css"`
-- `datapngcss`: The name of the SCSS file containing PNG data uris.
-Default: `"icons.data.png.scss"`
+- `datapngcss`: The name of the CSS file containing PNG data uris.
+Default: `"icons.data.png.css"`
-- `urlpngcss`: The name of the SCSS file containing external png url references.
-Default: `"icons.fallback.scss"`
+- `urlpngcss`: The name of the CSS file containing external png url references.
+Default: `"icons.fallback.css"`
 - `previewhtml`: The name of the generated HTML file containing PNG data uris.
 Default: `"preview.html"`
 - `loadersnippet`:  The name of the generated text file containing the grunticon loading snippet.
 Default: `"grunticon.loader.txt"`
 - `pngfolder`:  The name of the generated folder containing the generated PNG images.
 Default: `"png/"`
 - `cssprefix`: a string to prefix all css classes with.
 Default: `"icon-"`

-A cinfig.ru has been added to build css files from previous scss filses.
+A cinfig.ru has been added to build css files from previous Stylus filses.
 You will have to  watch the foler or build manually. eg. compas watch

 ## Browser testing results for icon output